PartlySaneStudios/partly-sane-skies/pages/commands.md

 ``/wr``

 ### Description
-Replaces a desired word in chat with any other word, such as changing "Flagmaster" to "FlagHater"
+Replaces a desired word in chat with any other word or phrase, such as changing "Flagmaster" to "FlagHater", but also "Flagmaster" to "Most active contributor".
 ### Usage

-``/wordeditor add <word> <replacement> ``: Changes word to replacement word in chat ``/wordeditor remove <word> ``: Removes wordeditor for a word ``/wordeditor list ``: lists all modified words
+``/wordeditor add <word> <replacement> ``: Changes word to replacement word in chat ``/wordeditor remove <index> ``: Removes wordeditor for a word using the index from the list ``/wordeditor list ``: lists all modified words

 </details>